TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 Make sure you have all necessary entries properly configured:
 - Jar with model - unless you used custom model, this should be `model/defaultModel.jar`
 - All jars with additional components, e.g. `"components/flink/flinkBase.jar", "components/flink/flinkKafka.jar"`
-- `flinkExecutor.jar` for Flink Engine.
+- `flinkExecutor.jar` for Flink engine.
 This contains executor of scenarios in Flink cluster.

 Note that as classPath elements you can use:
 - full URLs (e.g. "https://repo1.maven.org/maven2/pl/touk/nussknacker/nussknacker-lite-base-components_2.12/1.1.0/nussknacker-lite-base-components_2.12-1.1.0.jar")